 If something’s on the internet, it’s most likely to get copied, but people not knowing the fact that it is considered as a crime.

 Everything on the internet whether it be your text, video, audio or images, everything is protected under law.

 If you want to protect your work, you should simply send them an email and let them know that what they are doing is called copyright infringement.

-To make it obvious you must be adding these legal bundle in that case.
+To make it obvious you must be adding these legal bundles in that case.